xpack/web-jekyll/_posts/releases/qemu-arm/2019-07-22-qemu-arm-v2-8-0-7-released.md

 ## Bug fixes

 - [[#70](https://github.com/gnu-mcu-eclipse/qemu/issues/70)] due to a bug
-  in the Windows specific part, in certain conditions starting QEMU in non-graphic mode affected the GDB server functionality; thanks to a contribution by GitHub user @zaq32 ([#71](https://github.com/gnu-mcu-eclipse/qemu/pull/71) the bug was fixed.
+  in the Windows specific part, in certain conditions, starting QEMU in non-graphic mode affected the GDB server functionality; thanks to a contribution by GitHub user `@zaq32` [[#71](https://github.com/gnu-mcu-eclipse/qemu/pull/71)] the bug was fixed.

 ## Known problems